National Institute for Land and Infrastructure Management

 Date of Issue:2018.2

-Author: Hiroshi Yamagishi, Masao Kurihara, Toshiko Hatase, Toshi Funakubo.
+Author: Yutaka Yamagishi, Masao Kurihara, Toshiko Hatase, Satoshi Funakubo.

 This document is based on the results of the “Survey on the Control of the Expansion of Invasive Alien Plant Distribution through River Management” conducted from 2014 to 2016, and has been compiled as a reference material to explain the technical findings for river managers to implement measures for the control of invasive alien plants.